The Ad Net Zero

 Reduce Emissions From Advertising Business Operations

-According to the Ad Net Zero report two emissions sources usually predominate:
+According to the inaugural Ad Net Zero report, two emissions sources usually predominate within a company in our industry’s day-to-day operations:

 2. Office energy use – typically some 40% of emissions.

-Learning from those who have made the most progress, and to generate a collective drive towards Ad Net Zero requires our supporters to:
+Learning from those who have made the most progress, and to generate a collective drive towards decarbonisation,

 • Work with your clients and suppliers to secure their support for your policies.